magic4dev/systemdy/README.md

 * Write a good commit message
 * Push to your fork
 * [Submit a pull request](https://github.com/magic4dev/systemdy/compare)
-* Wait for us, we will reply as soon as possible
-* We may suggest changes for better code quality
+* Wait for us, we will reply as soon as possible and if is the case we suggest some changes for a better quality of the code
-* Please, if you push more than mone commit let's keep the history clean :stuck_out_tongue_winking_eye:
+* Please, if you push more than one commit let's keep the history clean :stuck_out_tongue_winking_eye:

 Thank you for your contribution! :handshake: